EvanSchalton/portainer-homepage/README.md

 ```
 app/
 ├── Dockerfile          # Builds the image from nginx and setup script
-├── setup.sh            # Converts SERVICES to JSON and injects it into template
+├── setup.sh            # Converts environment variables to JSON and injects into template
 ├── template.html       # Template with JS to render the service list
 ├── nginx.conf          # (Optional) Custom nginx config
 ```